migueBarrera/Xamarin.Plugins.RoundedFrame/README.md

 -------------

-> - RoundedStyle : define style for rounded corners. {Full,Top,Down}
+> - RoundedStyle : define style for rounded corners. {Full,Top,Down} , Only implemented on UWP.
 > - BackgroundColor : Color for RoundedFrame.
 > - CornerRadius = default is 15